Complex public problems involve many people with only a piece of the answer.

 Step three

-Within a week you receive a spreadsheet that puts workarounds and low-cost improvement ideas first, with doable next steps.
+Within a week of the last call you receive people’s blockers, workarounds and low-cost ideas first to test and learn from quickly.
 We review the findings and next steps together to confirm they are clear and doable.

 Before we begin